jumpsuit/jumpstate/README.md

   sandboxedCounter: SandboxedCounter
 })

-// Sandboxed actions are only accessible through the methods on it's reducer!
+// Sandboxed actions are only accessible through the methods on its reducer!
 SandboxedCounter.increment()
 ```